-Simon is busy voicing a new practice organ for King's College School, Wimbledon.
-The organ is currently under construction in the workshop of Kenneth Tickell and Co, and will be installed early summer 2018.
+A new practice organ for King's College School, Wimbledon - a lovely project but also a sad time.
+This was the last organ to leave the workshop of Kenneth Tickell and Co Ltd. It was installed in the early summer 2018.
 The organ has seven stops with wood pipes made by the Tickell team and metal pipes by Terry Shires.

 8 Stopped Diapason

 8 Chimney Flute

 8 Open Flute